basis-technology-corp/annotated-data-model/README.md

 disambiguation reorders the multi-valued attributes so that the right answer is in the \[0] slot.
 If we ever do a full ranking component, it could deliver a full order.
 I think that this is preferable to the RLP-like solution of a additional attributes to contain the selected solution from amongst the multiple alternatives.

+## Entity Data Model ##

+Entities have offsets, type, confidence, and chainId.
+Keeping an integer chain ID is a compromise; we could add a new top-level attribute called 'CoreferenceChain' that stored a list of EntityMentions.
+That would require care in serialization and deserialization, but I skipped that work for the moment.